MySQL

 Viewing a trigger in DbVisualizer

 Now, whenever you create a new user record, some of its data will be logged in the user_creation_log table.
-For example, if you launch the following query:
+For example, launch the following query:

 Copy